Pune: Tushar Gandhi files police complaint against Sambhaji Bhide for 'derogatory' remarks against Mahatma Gandhi | Law-Order

 - India

+''Tushar Gandhi is a great grandson of Mahatma Gandhi and since the women from Gandhi's lineage were insulted and in that way the present members of the Gandhi family are also insulted.
+That is why we have sought action against Bhide under section 499 for defamation,'' advocate Sarode said.

-A senior official of the Deccan police station said, ''We have received the complaint application from Gandhi and we are looking into it.''
+Deputy Commissioner of Police (Zone I) Sandeep Singh Gil said they have received the application and are seeking legal opinion on the complaint.

 Bhide has drawn flak for his controversial comments in the past as well.
-On August 7, the Navi Mumbai police registered an FIR against Hindutva leader Sambhaji Bhide following a complaint for his alleged derogatory comments against Gautam Buddha and social reformers Mahatma Jyotiba Phule and Periyar Naicker.
+On August 7, the Navi Mumbai police registered an FIR against Bhide following a complaint for his alleged derogatory comments against Gautam Buddha and social reformers Mahatma Jyotiba Phule and Periyar Naicker.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)